Abdullah-Melhem/Encrypted-FL/README.md

    Where \( w_i \) represents the weight of each participant.

 2. **Aggregation Extention**:
-   you need to apply any descrete algorithem to get the actual summation.
+  you need to apply any discrete algorithm to get the actual summation.
 ## **Setup**

 ### Prerequisites